kkga/ter/docs/goals-and-use-cases.md

 # Goals and use cases

-Ter tries to solve some specific use-cases effortlessly, rather than being a full-fledged static site builder.
+Ter tries to solve some specific use cases effortlessly, rather than being a full-fledged static site builder.

-If any of the following goals and use-cases sound relevant, Ter might be for you.
+If any of the following sounds relevant, Ter might be for you.

 ## Goals